kylebavis/PwshLinkding/docs/Contributing.md

 ## 🚀 Publishing new versions

-This project acts as a template repository in GitHub, meaning that as soon as a change is pushed to the `main` branch, it will be used when new GitHub repositories are created from this template.

-This project also creates a PowerShell module that can be used to create new repositories.
-A prerelease version of the module is published to the PowerShell Gallery automatically on every commit to the `main` branch.
+A prerelease version of the module is published automatically on every commit to the `main` branch.
-The [GitHub Actions `deploy` workflow run](https://github.com/deadlydog/PowerShell.ScriptModuleRepositoryTemplate/actions/workflows/build-test-and-deploy-powershell-module.yml) must be manually approved to publish a stable version.
+The [GitHub Actions `deploy` workflow](/.github/workflows/build-test-and-deploy-powershell-module.yml) run must be manually approved to publish a stable version.

 ### Incrementing the version number